Theater Camp: Release

-Theater Camp had a world premiere at the 2023 Sundance Film Festival on January 21, 2023, where it received two standing ovations from the audience, one following the film itself and after a special post-screening musical performance from the younger actors of a medley of songs from the film's finale.
+Theater Camp had its world premiere at the Sundance Film Festival on January 21, 2023, where it received two standing ovations from the audience, one following the film itself and after a special post-screening musical performance from the younger actors of a medley of songs from the film's finale.
 Shortly after, Searchlight Pictures acquired distribution rights to the film for $8 million.
-The film is scheduled to be theatricality released on July 14, 2023.
+The film was released in select theaters on July 14, 2023.